afairb/node-redis-pubsub/README.md

 nrp.emit('city:yeah', { city: 'San Francisco' });   // Outputs 'San Francisco is great'

-// Unsubscribe from a channel you have preivously subscribed to nrp.off('say hello');
+// Unsubscribe from a channel and handler you have previously subscribed to nrp.off('say hello', helloHandler);

-// Only subscribe to a channel for a single message nrp.once('say goodbye', function (data) {
+// Only subscribe to a channel for a single message var goodbyeHandler = function(data) {
   console.log('Goodbye ' + data.name);
-});
+};
+nrp.once('say goodbye', goodbyeHandler);

-nrp.emit('say goodbye', { name: 'Louis' });   // Outputs 'Goodbye Louis' then unsubscribes from future messages on this channel
+nrp.emit('say goodbye', { name: 'Louis' });   // Outputs 'Goodbye Louis' then unsubscribes from future messages with this handler on this channel
 ```